Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

    1. If there is no SSH key registered, you must add one.

-   1. If there is already an SSH key registerd, check the packages you have access to in the 'Profile' interface.
+   1. If there is already an SSH key registered, check the packages you have access to in the 'Profile' interface.

 	You can alternatively check if you have access to your package